microbit-foundation/dev-docs/software/interface.md

 ## Target and Interface MCUs

-The micro:bit presents itself as a USB disk when it is connected over USB, and can be programmed through this interface without the need to install any drivers.
+The micro:bit presents itself as a USB disk when it is connected over USB, and can be programmed through this drive without the need to install any drivers.
 This makes it easier to use as a beginner.
 Furthermore, no matter what code you run on your micro:bit, or how you manage to crash the device, you can always still put a new program on using the USB connection.This is made possible by having a separate 'interface chip' or 'interface MCU' on the micro:bit dedicated to USB connections, programming and debugging.

-The **Interface MCU** is a **Freescale KL27** <span class="v2">V2</span> or **Freescale KL26** <span class="v1"> V1</span>.
+The **Interface MCU** is a **Nordic nRF52833/nRF52820** <span class="v2">V2.2x</span>, **Freescale KL27** <span class="v2">V2.00</span>, or **Freescale KL26** <span class="v1">V1</span>.

 The chip that developers' code runs on, and that all the peripherals are connected to is called the 'target MCU'.
 See the [Hardware](/hardware) page and the schematic for more details about how these two devices are connected.